-In order to be considered for regular admission as a high school graduate, applicants who have been home-schooled must provide documentation of completion of "Equivalent Education" in New York State.
-If available, certification must be in the form of an original letter from the superintendent in whose district the equivalent education has taken place.
+In order to be considered for regular admission as a high school graduate, applicants who have been home-schooled must provide documentation of successful completion of an education "substantially equivalent" to a four-year high school program given to students graduating from the applicant's respective home district high school in pursuant to the requirements of section 100.10 of the Regulations of the Commissioner of Education.
+If available, certification must be in the form of an original letter from the superintendent of the home district where the equivalent education has taken place.
+The letter must include the name of the applicant, name of the home school, and how the education was considered substantially equivalent to that of the school district.

-Contact Information

-Address applications or correspondence to either:

-Admissions Office

-Mohawk Valley Community College 1101 Sherman Drive Utica, NY 13501-5394 email: admissions@mvcc.edu

-Toll-free number (New York State): 1-800-733-6822

-International Admissions Counselor

-1101 Sherman Drive Utica, NY 13501-5394 315-792-5351

-email: international.admissions@mvcc.edu

-Assistance with Admissions on Rome Campus:

-Student Services Center - Rome Campus

-Mohawk Valley Community College 1101 Floyd Avenue

-Rome, NY 13440-4699

-315-334-7709 Fax: 315-334-7726

-The letter must include the name of the applicant, name of the home school, and how the education was considered a equivalent to that of the school district.

 Applicants who have earned a Foreign Diploma must provide an official copy of the diploma and a certified English translation of their documentation to verify graduation.
-If documents are not available, then applicants will need to apply under the special admissions category.
+If documents are not available, applicants will need to apply under the special admissions category.

+Special Admission

-Special Admission (admission of non-high school graduates)
+(admission of non-high school graduates)